suefrontend/clone-wittycookie/README.md

 # Install

 CSS file is not included in the repo.
-Execute the following command to create style.To run the website, open index.html
+Execute the following command to create `style.css`.
+To run the website, open index.html

 ```
 $ npm run compile:sass